Nikki03-tech/QuickNotes-Pro/README.md

 ## Branches

     - main: frontend has no redux or components, everything is in App.js
-    - notes-app-with-redux: frontend is separated into components and uses redux toolkit to manage global state.
+    - notes-app-with-redux: frontend is separated into components and uses the redux toolkit to manage global state.
     - notes-app-with-redux-and-auth: same as above branch but implemented auth & styling into the frontend.

 ## Getting Started